Why Some Trees Fail Days After a Storm Instead of During It

 Florida storms often bring heavy rain before, during, and after the wind event.
 When soil becomes saturated, roots can lose some of the firm support they need.

-A tree does not have to be uprooted completely to be in trouble.
+A tree does not have to be fully uprooted to be in trouble.
 The root plate can shift slightly.
 Soil can crack or lift.
 Roots can tear underground.
 The tree may lean a little more than it did before.

 Warning signs around the base include:

-- Soil mounding on one side of the tree
+- soil mounding on one side,

-- Cracks in the ground near the trunk
+- cracks in the ground near the trunk,

-- Exposed or lifted roots
+- exposed or lifted roots,

-- A new lean
+- a new lean,

-- Gaps between the trunk flare and surrounding soil
+- gaps between the trunk flare and surrounding soil,

-- Standing water around the root zone
+- standing water around the root zone.

 Storm wind does not only push trees in one direction.
 It can twist the canopy, pull on heavy limbs, and stress weak branch unions.